Breta01/handwriting-ocr/README.md

 3. Normalization of words
 4. Separation and recegnition of characters (recognition of words)

 Main files combining all the steps are [OCR.ipynb](OCR.ipynb) and [OCR-Evaluator.ipynb](OCR-Evaluator.ipynb).
-Naming of files goes by step representing - name of machine learning model. `DM` stands for notebooks for creating of dataset.
+Naming of files goes by step representing - name of machine learning model.
+Notebooks ending with `DM` stands for creation of dataset.

 ## Getting Started
 ### Requirements